goatsofnaxos/Delphi/docs/experiment-conductor/api/metadata_bridge.md

 # metadata_bridge

-AIND-compliant metadata generation and post-hoc updates.
+AIND metadata check and generation.

-Wraps `metadata-generator` to produce `subject.json`, `acquisition.json`,
-`procedures.json`, and `instrument.json`.
-Also handles updating the acquisition end time and verifying `probe.json` for Pirouette experiments.
+`check_metadata_present` verifies that all four required JSON files exist in the `metadata/` sub-directory of the run dir.  `generate_metadata` calls the `metadata_generator` package to produce `subject.json`, `instrument.json`, `acquisition.json`, and `procedures.json`, with each file written independently so a failure in one does not prevent the others.

 ::: experiment_conductor.metadata_bridge